MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 PlayFab Match uses a ticket-based matching system, where a game host is not selected ahead of time.
 However, it can emulate a host-searcher system by using a `MatchTotalRule` to limit the number of hosts allowed in a match.

 Tickets can then specify ahead of time if it is a host by specifying 1.
 Each match must contain exactly one host.

+> [!NOTE]
+> If the number of hosts vastly outnumbers the searchers or vice-versa, this may cause slow matchmaking times for all players.
+Consider the implications of your matchmaking design to ensure there are enough players in any given subpopulation to satisfy your matchmaking rules and the desired average time to match.

 ```json
 "MatchmakingQueue": {